MUTM E.Coli

 G/U Mismatch-Specific DNA Glycosylase E.Coli Recombinant

-MUG Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 191 amino acids (1-168) and having a molecular mass of 21.1kDa.
-MUG is fused to a 23 amino acid His-tag at N-terminus & purified by proprietary chromatographic techniques.
+Recombinantly produced in E.coli, MUG is a single, non-glycosylated polypeptide chain consisting of 191 amino acids (1-168) and possessing a molecular mass of 21.1kDa.
+A 23 amino acid His-tag is fused to the N-terminus of MUG, which undergoes purification using proprietary chromatographic techniques.

 Shipped with Ice Packs